O Uraguai

-O Uraguai is a 1769 epic poem by Portuguese writer Basílio da Gama set in what is today the Brazilian state of Rio Grande do Sul.
+O Uraguai is a 1769 epic poem by writer Basílio da Gama set in what is today the Brazilian state of Rio Grande do Sul.
 It is an unusually short poem by epic standards, consisting of 1,377 unrhymed hendecasyllabic lines in five cantos.

-O Uraguai is set at the end of the Guaraní War and focuses on the slavery of the Guarani people imposed by the Society of Jesus (represented by the priest Balda), which contradicted the Catholic Church's own order.
+O Uraguai is set at the end of the Guaraní War (1754–1756) and focuses on the slavery of the Guarani people imposed by the Society of Jesus (represented by the priest Balda), which contradicted the Catholic Church's own order.
 The poem is a noted example of Arcadianism and Indianism in eighteenth-century Brazilian literature.

 Structural characteristics

 This epic poem is considered, by most, unique because of the treatment given to the characters.
 In most of the epic poems there is a hero that is, usually, courageous and always victorious at the end.
 In this epic we do not see such a thing.
 The Indians are exalted but almost all of them are dead at the end of the poem.

 As seen, the author criticizes the wars that are moved by economical interests such as the Guaraní War, that ended with most of the Indians killed and the survivors being used as slaves.
-Another interesting fact is that, during the battles described in the poem there is no influence of the Christian God or any other gods for that matter.
+Another interesting fact is that, during the battles described in the poem there is no influence of the Christian God or any other deities for that matter.